VT 251: A Flatlander's Guide to Visiting Burlington

 Pascolo -- Italian and very good.
 Excellent cocktails, too.

 A Single Pebble -- Chinese restaurant with a twist.
-Considered by some the best in the city.
+Considered by some the best in the city which is why it is included; it isn't my favorite, and I'd warn you NOT to get the hot & sour soup.

 Bistro de Margot -- possibly the only white tablecloth restaurant in Burlington.
 This is a French restaurant with all the fancy french restaurant feels.